feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/cortical_areas.md

 1. **Start Simple**: Connect inputs to outputs with one processing layer
 2. **Test Incrementally**: Add connections and test behavior
 3. **Avoid Over-Connection**: Not everything needs to connect to everything
-4. **Use Appropriate Morphologies**: Match connection patterns to function
+4. **Use Appropriate Connectivity Rules**: Match connection patterns to function
 5. **Document**: Name connections and regions to clarify intent

 ## Common Operations